The Department of Education defines an accredited/approved journal as follows:

 When considering where to publish, please be wary of 'predatory' journals.
 Most of the journals you will come across are legitimate, however some are questionable.
 These predatory journals may lack credibility and in a few cases may be a scam.

 Not all Open Access journals are predatory.
 Check the credibility of any journal you are considering submitting to.
 For example, you can check if the journal is from a well established academic publisher.
 However, it can be harder to tell if a journal from a new publisher is credible or not.

 Jeffrey Beall, a librarian at the University of Colorado Denver, has compiled lists of "potential, possible, or probable predatory" journals and publishers.

 Important information regarding Beall's blog and lists, which are no longer active.
-If someone has more questions, please refer them directly to Jeffrey’s professional email (Jeffrey.Beall@ucdenver.edu), or to Emily in Media Relations.
+If someone has more questions, please refer them directly to Jeffrey’s professional email (Jeffrey.Beall@ucdenver.edu).

-If you receive a solicitation to publish in a journal or with a publisher you are not familiar with, please contact your librarian to further investigate the issue.
+If you receive a solicitation to publish in a journal or with a publisher you are not familiar with, please contact your librarian to further investigate the journal.

 Consult the following resources and webpages to assist with your Publication strategy:

 Relevant Electronic Resouces listed on Libguides: Scan the relevant databases and indexed journal titles in your research area.